CorruptedArk/did-i-take-my-meds/README.md

 ---

 ## License
 Files in this project are licensed GPLv3+ unless otherwise indicated.
-Some icon resources are licensed under the Apache License v2.
+Some icon resources are licensed under the Apache License v2

+---
+Google Play and the Google Play logo are trademarks of Google LLC.